bg_wrapper

 Asset-Based Valuation

-• The business is unprofitable or marginally profitable
+• The business is unprofitable or only marginally profitable.

-• Most of the value comes from physical assets (equipment, real estate, inventory)
+• Most of the business assets are physical assets (equipment, real estate, inventory).

-In these cases, the business value is calculated by:
+In these cases, the business sale price might be based on:

 Revenue-Based Valuation

-After understanding how buyers think about business value, here are the key steps to determine what your business might be worth:
+After understanding how buyers think about market value, here are the key steps to figure out what your company might be worth:

 1. Calculate Your True Profitability

-• Determine whether EBITDA or SDE is appropriate for your business size
+• Decide whether EBITDA or SDE fits your size.

 2. Research Industry Valuation Multiples